brianhuffman/game-notes/baba-is-you.md

 * Level 07 is baba.
 * Push rock into water to get to "Depths" area.
+* Win Depths area to get to Extra-5.
-* Make rock-is-level to get to Secret level "Huh?"
+* Make rock-is-level to get to Extra-6.
-* Make water-is-sink-and-level to get to Secret level "Getting Together".
+* Make water-is-sink-and-level to get to Extra-7.

 ### Depths

 * Level 1 is skull.
 * Push rock into water to get to Level 2.
 * Level 3 is text.
+* Push key into door to get to Level 4.
+* Make baba-is-grass (after Level 5) to get to Extra-1.
+* Make rock-is-level to get to Extra-2.
 * Make baba-is-level to get to Extra-3 and Extra-4.
-* Push key into door to get to Level 4.
+* Make level-is-push, then flag-is-level to get to Extra-5.
+* Level 5 is ???